jbiatek/BSGRulebook/rulebook.md

 In order to win, at the end of the game the Cylon Leader must have at least 3 Motive cards revealed, and at least 2 of the revealed cards must be aligned with the winning team.
 </div>

 Cylon Leaders are normally treated like and follow the rules for revealed Cylons (when they are not [Infiltrating](#infiltrating)).
-Unlike revealed Cylons, Leaders keep and use their character sheets.
+Unlike revealed Cylons, Leaders keep and use their [character sheets](#character-sheets).
 Just like other players, they must draw from their Skill set unless otherwise specified.
-They also have positive abilities at their disposal, including a "once per game" or Miracle ability, and negative abilities which are followed at all times.
+They also have positive abilities at their disposal, including a "once per game" <span class="daybreak">or Miracle</span> ability, and negative abilities which are followed at all times.

 </div>